-- Wash skin in the treatment area with lukewarm water and a mild soap, such as Ivory® or Dove®.
+- Wash skin in the treatment area with lukewarm (not hot) water and a mild soap, such as Dove®, Neutrogena, or a baby soap.
 Avoid rubbing, especially with a washcloth or bath scrubbies/sponges.
 Use the palm of your hand to gently wash the skin in the treatment area.

 - Dry skin gently.
 Pat, don't rub, using a soft towel.

 - If your treatment is to your head, use a mild shampoo, such as baby shampoo, and try not to shampoo every day.
-In addition, do not use hot curlers or a curling iron, and be gentle when combing or brushing hair.
-For additional information on this subject, go to Hair Loss/Alopecia.
+In addition, do not use hot curlers or a curling/flat iron, and be gentle when combing or brushing hair.

-- Use gentle detergents, such as Woolite® or Ivory Snow®, to wash your clothes.
+- Use gentle detergents, such as Woolite®, Ivory Snow®, Dreft®, or Eucalan® to wash your clothes.

 - Do not scratch your skin.

-- Avoid using adhesive tape.
+- Avoid using adhesive tape in the treatment area.
 If bandaging is necessary, use paper tape.
 Try to apply the tape outside of the treatment area.